pyvivid/K8S-References/minikube_deployment_AWS.md

 ### Starting minikube
 ```
-minikube start --network-plugin=cni --cni=calico # Use this
+minikube start --network-plugin=cni --cni=calico # Use this - If error due to VM type use below one
-minikube start --vm-driver=none # Dont Use this
+minikube start --network-plugin=cni --cni=calico --vm-driver=none
 ```
 ### Test the setup
 ```